67L1/DaP-ICoT/README.md

 Follow these steps carefully to set up the project environment and all necessary components.

+‼️ Note: All the following operations are performed in the src directory.

 ### 1. Clone the Repository

 First, clone this repository to your local machine.